PowerDNS/pdns/docs/settings.rst

 On a primary, this is the amount of seconds between the primary checking the SOA serials in its database to determine to send out NOTIFYs to the secondaries.
-On secondaries, this is the number of seconds between the secondary checking for updates to zones.
+On secondaries, this is the number of seconds between the check for zones where the REFRESH period has expired.
+For zones where that is the case, secondaries will request updates from the primary.

 .. _setting-xfr-max-received-mbytes: